wootfish/cryptopals/README.md

 # Requirements

-Some of these scripts require Python 3.6+, usually because I prefer to use f-strings for complex outputs.
+Some of these scripts require Python 3.6+, usually because I like to use f-strings.

 There are a few library dependencies as well:

 * `pycrypto` to get native-C implementations of some primitives (mostly AES).
 Whenever a crypto algorithm's internals are the focus of a challenge, I use custom-written, native Python implementations; the rest of the time, I prefer to use these versions because they run much faster.
 * `flask` for challenges 31 and 32, which involve timing attacks carried out over HTTP.
-* `sympy` for challenges 40 and 42, where I wanted to calculate bignum cube roots without using floating point numbers.
+* `sympy` for challenges 40 and 42, where I wanted to calculate bignum cube roots without using floats.
 You could argue that pulling in a library for this is overkill, and you'd probably be right, but it gets the job done.

 # Running